 Reality 2.
 Time, energy and attention are our most precious resources – everything else is extraneous.
 I have a personal motto: never sell my time (for status or money) for less than its intrinsic value to me.
 We have to use our energy and attention for those things that are essential and life-enhancing.

 Reality 3.
 We will all die and we don’t know when that will happen.
 Death is the big adventure; we have to be sure we are packed and ready when the time comes.
 Ask yourself the question: Have I lived my life to the fullest?
 Will I regret not having become the person I might have?

 Get Your Priorities Straight:

 We do not have all the time in the world.
-We have to get to grips with the reality of we are and what is most important in life.
+We must get to grips with the reality of who we are and what is most important in life.
 Procrastination is the life stealer – don’t let time slip away.